kite-sdk/kite-docs/introduction-to-datasets.md

 ## URIs

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
-For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/animals/donkeys` is stored in the `/user/cloudera/animals/donkeys` directory in HDFS, with _animals_ as the namespace and _donkeys_ as the dataset name.
+For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/animals/donkeys` is stored in the `/user/cloudera/animals/donkeys` directory in HDFS.

+### Names and Namespaces

 URIs also define a name and namespace for your dataset.
 Kite uses these values when the underlying system has the same concept (for example, Hive).
 The name and namespace are typically the last two values in a URI.
-For example, the URI `dataset:hive:animals/donkeys` creates a dataset named _donkeys_ in the _animals_ namespace.
+For example, if you create a dataset using the URI `dataset:hive:animals/donkeys`, Kite stores a Hive dataset named _donkeys_ in the _animals_ namespace.
+If you create a dataset using the URI `dataset:hdfs:/user/cloudera/animals/donkeys`, Kite stores an HDFS dataset named _donkeys_ in the _animals_ namespace.

 To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (\_) and cannot start with a number.

+### URI Schemes

-You can create datasets in Hive, HDFS, HBase, or as local files.
+You can create datasets using the schemes _Hive_, _HDFS_, _HBase_, or as local files.
 There are several URI patterns available and additional options.
 See [Dataset and View URIs][uris].

+Note that a URI _scheme_, which describes the storage location type, is different than a dataset _schema_, which describes the format of records in the dataset.

 [list]: {{site.baseurl}}/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)
 [uris]:{{site.baseurl}}/URIs.html